Exmouth: Secondary school

-In 2013, Exmouth Community College (formerly Exmouth School) had 2,615 pupils, aged 11 to 18.

-Rolle College was opened in 1946 and later became the Exmouth campus of the University of Plymouth.
-In 2008 the University of Plymouth decided to close the College.
-East Devon MP Hugo Swire discussed the College's closure in Parliament.
+Special school

-In 2016 the Exeter Royal Academy for Deaf Education bought the Rolle College site and began developing it into a state-of-the-art Deaf Education centre.
-In 2020, newly re-branded as the Deaf Academy, the school completed the move from Exeter to Exmouth.
+The Deaf Academy is an independent special school run by the Exeter Royal Academy for Deaf Education, a registered charity.
+It provides education for deaf pupils aged 5 to 16 years, with further education post-16 and residential places.
+Exeter Royal Academy for Deaf Education purchased the former Rolle College site in 2016 and developed it into a state-of-the-art deaf education centre.
+In 2020, newly rebranded as The Deaf Academy, the school completed the move from Exeter to Exmouth.

+Further and higher education

+The site had previously been Rolle College, which opened in 1946, and later became the Exmouth campus of the University of Plymouth.
+In 2008, the University decided to close the campus.
+The closure was discussed in Parliament by the local MP, Hugo Swire.

 Geography

 The town is defined by the sea and river frontages (each about a mile long), and stretches around 2.5 miles (4 km) inland, along a north-easterly axis.
 The docks lie at the western corner of this rectangle, where the river passes through a narrow passage into the sea, the mouth of the estuary being nearly closed by Dawlish Warren on the opposite shore of the river.
 Dawlish Warren is a natural sand spit and is home to rare wildlife and plants, part of which is a nature reserve and restricted access.
 The sea frontage forms a sandy two mile long beach; at its eastern end, the town is limited by the cliffs of the High Land of Orcombe, a National Trust-owned open space which rises to a peak at Orcombe Point.

 Geologically, the low hill known as "The Beacon", in the centre of the present town, is formed of breccias that are an outcrop of a similar formation on the west side of the Exe estuary.
 The rising land on which the town has grown is formed of New Red Sandstone.
 This solid land is surrounded by mudflats and sandspits, some of which have been stabilised and now form part of the land on which the town is built, and some of which remain as tidal features in the estuary and off the coast.
 The outflow from the river flows eastwards, parallel to the beach for some distance, limited by sandbanks that are exposed at low tide.
 Many of the buildings on the reclaimed land are fitted with pumps to extract water from their basements during high tide.